Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 As you can see, almost any niche and industry can be fertile ground for a thriving peer-to-peer marketplace.
 In addition, the marketplace model can bring significant benefits to a business.
 The next section discusses those and some key challenges founders need to solve.

-There are many reasons why a peer-to-peer marketplace can be a tremendously successful business.
+There are many reasons why a p2p marketplace platofrm can be a tremendously successful business.
 Let's look more closely at its key benefits.

-One of the primary advantages of marketplaces is that setting up one is relatively fast and inexpensive.
+One of the primary advantages of the p2p business model is that it is relatively fast and inexpensive to set up.

 In most industries, investing in inventory is the biggest startup expense.
 But marketplace businesses don’t have to pay for inventory—suppliers create it for them.